gdusbabek/genassist/README.md

 ## If you get bored...

+* make a branch that uses an AWS datastore.
 * do not save contexts for spiders/crawlers.
 * log daemons to an irc channel.
 * sanity tests for staging and production deploys.